Family Military Leave

 - You must be the parent, spouse or domestic partner of the person deployed.

-- You must have worked for your employer for at least 12 months and worked at least 1,250 hours during the last 12 months.
+- You must have worked at your job for at least 12 months and worked at least 1,250 hours during the last 12 months.

 - Your employer must have at least 15 employees.